rsdoiel/antenna/archives/2024/going_electric_2024.42.md

 ---

-## Will Most Used EVs End Up Around $25,000?
-New Data Says 'Maybe.'
+## Used EVs May Mostly End Up Around $25,000: Study

 date: 2024-10-15, from: Inside EVs News